jtjacques/mturk-manage/README.md

   * The URL which brought the worker to the task.
 * *javascript-clientIp*
   * The IP address of the worker.
-    * This is gathered by the client, at accept time, using the third party <https://www.ipify.org/> API.
+    * This is gathered by the client, at accept time, using the third-party <https://www.ipify.org/> API.

 These items are displayed in the interface as the *Answer* for the task and is included in any downloaded data files.